withastro/astro/.changeset/healthy-oranges-report.md

 'astro': patch
 ---

-Throws an error if Astro.rewrite is used after the request body has been used
+Adds a new error `RewriteWithBodyUsed` that throws when `Astro.rewrite` is used after the request body has already been read.